 - Pass the National Council Licensure Examination or NCLEX-RN

 After obtaining a bachelor’s degree, one must be able to pass the NCLEX-RN.
 Passing the exam and getting a license are the final challenge before being able to practice.
 This should measure the nurse’s ability to work, knowledge of the principles of nursing and familiarity with the basic nursing concepts.

 - Get Certified Through the Pediatric Nurse Certification Board

 After passing the NCLEX-RN, nurses should take and be able to pass an exam administered by the Pediatric Nurse Certification Board.
-This exam certifies mastery on important topics that pediatric nurses must know.
-This include performing duties, illness management, health promotion and health restoration.
+This exam certifies mastery of important topics that pediatric nurses must know.
+This includes performing duties, illness management, health promotion, and health restoration.